Pouli/Student-course-rate-application/README.md

 Student-course-rate-application
 ===============================

-A simple "social network" which allow students to rate and comment their university courses (Node.js, MongoDB, Passport.js and Angular.js)
+A simple "social network" which allow students to rate and comment their university/college/school courses (Node.js, MongoDB, Passport.js and Angular.js)

 ## Install
   - Node.js